WeebNetsu/stokvel-agreement/readme.md

 ### Overseers

-OOverseers are responsible for managing the Stokvel and are often the finance holder.
+Overseers are responsible for managing the Stokvel and are often the finance holder.
 They may appoint a secondary overseer to assist them.
 Overseers have the authority to override votes in cases of suspected foul play.
 They can be replaced through a 75% majority vote.

 ## Stokvel Term Adjustments